qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/rpc_php.rst

 **qooxdoo includes an advanced RPC mechanism for direct calls to server-side methods.
 It allows you to write true client/server applications without having to worry about the communication details.**

-As described in the <rpc|RPC overview>, qooxdoo RPC is based on `JSON-RPC <http://json-rpc.org/>`_ as the serialization and method call protocol.
+As described in the :doc:`RPC overview <rpc>`, qooxdoo RPC is based on `JSON-RPC <http://json-rpc.org/>`_ as the serialization and method call protocol.
 This page describes how to set up and implement a PHP-based server.

 Setup
 =====